fredcw/theme-config/README.md

 How it works:

-A theme stored in `~/.themes` can make itself configurable by including a shell script or program that will alter the theme in place according to options passed to it as arguments.
+A theme can make itself configurable by including a shell script or program that will alter the theme in place according to options passed to it as arguments.

 A file called `config_options.json` will be included in the theme that lists the options available.